luc-blaeser/gcbench/README.md

 Minimum mutator utilization is the smallest value of mutator utilization, calculated for every time slice, here for every message processing.
 This is an indicator for real-time feasability, related to max GC pause.

+Moreover, the benchmark performs a separate measurement for determining the maximum number of allocations and heap size that can be used (see below).

 Additonal metrics that would be interesting, but currently not available:
 * Throughput of instructions per time unit
 * Effective costs on IC